 Ozgene mice can be found all over the globe.
 This is evidenced by the distribution of published papers that reference mice created by Ozgene.
 We currently have over 280 papers published, more than any other competing company.
 We would love to add your paper to the list, so if you have a project in mind, please see our current services below and contact us for a confidential, obligation free assessment.

 What does that mean to you?
 It's time for our annual Australian Spring Special.
-Save 10% on your knockout or knock-in mouse models until the end of November.
+Save 10% on your knockout or knock-in mouse models, extended until the end of December.
 Also, check out 7 more reasons to start your project with us...